 This is what finding your passion sometimes looks like.
 We all want our passion to be evident to us and to “present itself” right away.
 We also want it to be something we can easily make money doing.
 The reality is that your passion is most often right under your nose, and realizing it requires branching out of your comfort zone and taking risks.
 It may also require years of work and doing things you’re not passionate about first.
 For instance, Guy Kawasaki didn’t know brand evangelism was his destiny (first for Apple and today for Canva).
 He stumbled upon it after years of work and study on his way to Silicon Valley.

 Finding your passion—and pursuing it—is entirely possible with the right strategies and mindset.
-In this article, we’ll explore how to find your passion and apply it personally and professionally for an abundant life.
+In this article, we’ll explore how to find yourself and your passion and apply it personally and professionally for an abundant life.
 Discover:

 - Why so many people struggle with finding their passion